YunoHost-Apps/roundcube_ynh/README.md

 #### Manual installation

 You can also download the plugin and put it under the `plugins/` directory.
-In that case, do not forget to change ownerships to this folder to `www-data`.
+In this case, do not forget to change ownerships of this folder to `www-data`.

 ## Links